Trial and Error Drawing

 • Learning Objectives

-• To learn how to control and manipulate chance as part of the creative making process.
+• To learn how to embrace mistake making as part of the creative process of drawing.

 • Time Required